 “It’s actually a pretty easy thing,” says Matt Jones, senior consumer advice editor at Edmunds.
 “Refinancing a home is work, but refinancing a car is much, much easier.”

-Put simply, refinancing makes the most sense when you can take advantage of a lower interest rate than you’re currently paying.
+When you can take advantage of a lower interest rate than you’re currently paying, you should refinance.

 - If you didn’t comparison shop for your auto loan, you may not have gotten the best available rate.

-- If your credit has improved, you’ve gotten a higher-paying job, or paid off other debts since buying your car, you could get a better rate now than when you purchased.
+- If you’ve raised your credit score, gotten a raise, or paid off other debts since buying your car, you could get a better rate now than when you purchased.

 - If more competitive rates are available now than when you purchased.
-Average auto loan interest rates reached a five-year low at the end of 2015 and have stayed relatively low since.
-So, if your loan predates 2015, you may be able to take advantage of a lower rate than you were initially offered.
+Average auto loan interest rates reached a five-year low at the end of 2015 and stayed relatively low since.
+So if your loan predates 2015, you may be able to take advantage of a lower rate.
 But be sure to factor in any fees involved in refinancing when making your decision.